I've just been elected as my church Women's Ministries leader. Where do I find out what I am supposed to do?

 Where and how can I learn about mentoring?

 Your local women's ministries leaders may have established mentoring programs in which you can participate or resources on the subject which they can provide for you.
 If you are the local leader there are several resources available from this website including a brochure entitled Mentoring Young Women and the Women's Ministries Revised Handbook.
-There is also a seminar on mentoring in the Leadership Certification program that you can order.
+A seminar on mentoring is included in the Leadership Certification program, Level 3.

 How does Women's Ministries relate to the feminist movement?